hadley/elmer/inst/tool_prompt.md

       description = "The name of the file which the data are to be read from.
 Each row of the table appears as one line of the file.
 If it does not contain an _absolute_ path, the file name is _relative_ to the current working directory, `getwd()`.
 Tilde-expansion is performed where supported.
 This can be a compressed file."
     ),
     header = tool_arg(
-      type = "logical",
+      type = "boolean",
-      description = "A logical value indicating whether the file contains the names of the variables as its first line.
-If missing, the value is determined from the file format: ‘header’ is set to `TRUE` if and only if the first row contains one fewer field than the number of columns.
-Defaults to `TRUE`.", required = FALSE
+      description = "A boolean value indicating whether the file contains the names of the variables as its first line.
+If missing, the value is determined from the file format: ‘header’ is set to `true` if and only if the first row contains one fewer field than the number of columns.
+Defaults to `true`.", required = FALSE
     ),
     sep = tool_arg(